-McMahon Associates, Inc., along with Gannet Fleming, Inc. and Real Estate Strategies, Inc. developed a coordinated transportation and land use study for six sponsor municipalities in western Chester County, PA.
+McMahon Associates, Inc., as part of a multi-disciplinary team, developed a coordinated transportation and land use study for six sponsor municipalities in western Chester County, PA.
 The project was supported by funding from the Delaware Valley Regional Planning Commission, Chester County, six sponsor municipalities, and other project partners.

 The study focused on the US 30 corridor within the City of Coatesville and West Sadsbury, Sadsbury, Valley, West Caln, and Caln Townships.
 The study identified multimodal transportation and land use recommendations for:

 - Six US 30 Bypass interchange areas between US 322 and PA Route 10